What is a commercial construction or renovation loan?

 - However, to save the company from having to seek a new mortgage, some lenders offer construction-to-permanent loans, which means the construction loan automatically converts to a permanent mortgage after construction is complete.

-There are several commercial construction and renovation loan products to choose from, including:
+There are several loan products to choose from, including:

 Option #1: Obtain a loan guaranteed by the U.S. Small Business Administration (SBA).
 To promote and foster small businesses, the SBA (a government agency established in 1953) guarantees business loans made by banks and other lenders as long as they meet SBA guidelines.
 The hallmarks of SBA loans are relatively low interest rates and long repayment terms.
 To qualify for an SBA loan, the borrower must meet several requirements, including: